Henry V. Graham

-Henry Vance Graham (May 7, 1916 – March 21, 1999) was an American Army National Guard general who protected black activists during the Civil Rights Movement.
+Henry Vance Graham (May 7, 1916 – March 21, 1999) was an American Army National Guard general known for protecting black activists during the civil rights movement.
 He is most famous for asking Alabama governor George Wallace to step aside and permit black students to register for classes at the University of Alabama in Tuscaloosa in 1963 during the "Stand in the Schoolhouse Door" incident.

 Biography

 Graham was born and raised in Birmingham, Alabama.
 He attended local public schools and then studied at Birmingham–Southern College until 1935.

 On March 27, 1934, at the age of 18, Graham joined the Alabama National Guard, a reserve component of the United States Army.
 In September 1940, he was commissioned as a second lieutenant of infantry.
 In November 1940, Graham was called to active duty in the Army.
-After graduating from the Army Command and General Staff College in 1942, he served in Europe during World War II.
+After graduating from the Army Command and General Staff College in 1942, he served with the 167th Infantry Regiment (31st Infantry Division), IV Corps, and 7th Army in Europe during World War II.
 He attained the rank of lieutenant colonel in 1945 and was released from active duty in January 1946.
 After the war, Graham studied at the Birmingham School of Law until 1950, but did not earn a degree.
-In 1952, he was again called to active duty during the Korean War.
+In 1952, he was again called to active duty during the Korean War, serving anew with the 31st Division and IV Corps.
 For his military services Graham received two Bronze Star Medals and a Legion of Merit.

 In April 1953, Graham was promoted to colonel and given command of the 167th Infantry Regiment, 31st Infantry Division.
 He served as Adjutant General for the State of Alabama from January 1959 to January 1963 and was promoted to major general in both the National Guard and the Army Reserve.
 In September 1961, Graham took on the additional responsibility of assistant commander, 31st Infantry Division.
 Because this was a one-star position, his Army Reserve rank was reduced to brigadier general.
 After turning over command of the Alabama National Guard to Major General Alfred C. Harrison in 1963, Graham continued to serve as assistant commander of the 31st Infantry Division until January 1968 when the Alabama Army National Guard was reorganized.
 He then served as assistant commander of the 30th Armored Division until his retirement in 1970.
 As a general officer, he graduated from fixed-wing flight training at the Army Aviation School in 1963 and a course at the Army War College in 1964.